Be prepared while abroad.

 If you need immediate assistance and it is after our normal business hours, call the ODU Campus Police (1-757-683-4000) and they will get in contact with a member of our staff (24 hours a day, 7 days a week).

 In case of an emergency while abroad, it is important to contact your program coordinator or staff member on the ground first.
 That person will be able to assist you quickly and should be able to point you to nearby resources.

-Old Dominion University policy #5101 requires that all students, faculty, administrators and staff participating in international education abroad initiatives -- whether of a credit or non-credit nature -- carry complete international health insurance coverage for the duration of their program.
+Old Dominion University policy #5101 requires that all students, faculty, administrators and staff participating in international education abroad programs — whether of a credit or non-credit nature — carry complete international insurance coverage for the duration of their program.

 Most people who move between cultures experience a period of adjustment as they establish themselves in their new environment.
 We highly recommend reviewing our cultural adjustment packet and the Online Cultural Training Resource for study abroad as these are two excellent resources to help you adjust to your new culture.
 If you would like to speak with somebody from the Office of Study Abroad about your adjustment, feel free to contact our office and we will be glad to assist you.

 Returning home after a significant overseas experience is not without its stresses.
 Before you return to the U.S. it is important to prepare for "re-entry," say your goodbyes in a culturally appropriate manner, and reflect a bit on your experiences abroad.
 We highly recommend using the following resources help you as you prepare for this new transition.